manfrom83/Sample-Forge/README.md

   - Ensure internet access on first load.
   - Click “Load Complete Dataset” to force a fresh cache rebuild.
 - Server connection errors: verify host/port/timeouts on the Server Config tab; confirm `llama-server` is running.

-## Roadmap / Notes
-- UI polish is ongoing; tabs are being converged on shared layout helpers.
-- Auto Mode branch scheduler and additional sampler families are planned.
-- Contributions/issues are welcome via GitHub.

 ## License
 This project is released under the MIT License (see `LICENSE`).